 Digital marketing campaigns resemble a similar basic formula.

-In order to achieve desired results (generally increased sales conversions), campaigns must be monitored, scrutinized and tweaked constantly.
+In order to achieve desired results (generally increased sales conversions), campaigns must be monitored, scrutinised and tweaked constantly.

 These marketing strategies continuously grow and ‘learn’ to become more efficient, each and every cycle.

 You may have also heard of the term ‘Hyper-targeting’.

 Hyper-targeting is the ability to target very specific audience-segments with relevant advertising content.

 Examples of some Hyper-targeting Segments:

 The real key to Hyper-targeting lies in the ability to deliver highly specified, niche content that is relevant to an individual segment, and to also monitor the performance of the different segments.